 Strong smell Mains

 I must say, everything smells so much stronger.
-To the point where some of the food, was abit overpowering.
-That mains is definitely lamb.
+To the point where some of the dishes were a little overpowering.
+The mains is definitely lamb.
 Lamb in a thick sauce with lentil beans I believe it is.
-The lamb smell was so strong that it kind of stank a little.
+The smell of lamb was so strong that it stank.
 And it was abit on the spicy side too.
 I really did try to use my cutlery, but in the end I was just using my hands to pick the food up.
-I didn’t really know if I managed to finish everything on my plate, but I did poke around just to make sure.
+I didn’t know if I managed to finish everything on my plate, but I did poke around just to make sure.

 Phew, I think I survived that.
 The jarring feeling of not being able to see has kind of left me now and I was feeling more comfortable relying on the remaining senses.
 I was also reaching out to try and poke my friend.
 I think I got her in the eye a couple of times.